Najjarfatii/TP4-FatmaNAJJAR-SouhaAMRI/README.md

 # TP4-FatmaNAJJAR-SouhaAMRI
                   Microservices Dockerization Tutorial
 How to Run it
-  *clone the project
+-clone the project
-  *run docker-compose up
+-run docker-compose up
 Requirements

     docker